TechEnginHER/CEN414-Software-Engineering-I/README.md

 # CEN 414 Calendar Project
 This is my first Software Engineering project created as part of the CEN 414 course 😊
-It’s a simple interactive calendar built using HTML, CSS and JavaScript.
-It shows use of html, CSS styling, DOM manipulation and date handling on the frontend.
+It’s a simple interactive calendar built which shows use of HTML, CSS styling, DOM manipulation and date handling on the frontend.

 ## 🛠️ Technologies Used